Poltuu/Harpoon/README.md

 ### How to use default REST controllers

-To use default mvc controllers to provide default REST operations on your webhooks, simply add the nuget package `Harpoon.Controllers`.
+To use the default mvc controllers to provide REST operations on your webhooks, add the nuget package `Harpoon.Controllers`.
+The controlelrs should be automatically added to your application.
 You also need to register a `IWebHookValidator` in your DI; you may use `.UseDefaultValidator()` or provide your own.

 ```c#